 “They can even be hard the night before, but if you keep them warm and cozy, they will be ripe the next day,” she says.
 “You have to be kind and considerate to your avocados.”

 If you go to the store and all of the avocados are ripe—characterized by darker skin (more black than green), and a slightly soft texture—not all hope is lost.
 Bring them home and put them in the fridge to prevent them from over-ripening.
 You can keep them in there for four to five days.

 Once you have a perfectly ripe avocado, the rest of the recipe is much more forgiving.
-Jinich suggests starting with the classic ingredients, then offering guests the option of adding their own toppings.
-Her go-to recipe starts with two to three ripe avocados, a generous amount of sea salt or Kosher salt, and one to two tablespoons of freshly-squeezed lime juice.
-To that, she adds chopped cilantro, a little bit of white onion or scallion, and a fresh chopped jalapeno or Serrano chili.
+We recommend starting with the classic ingredients, then offering guests the option of adding their own toppings.
+An easy go-to recipe starts with two to three ripe avocados, a generous amount of sea salt or Kosher salt, and one to two tablespoons of freshly-squeezed lime juice.
+To that, you can add chopped cilantro, a little bit of white onion or scallion, and a fresh chopped jalapeño or Serrano chili.
 Stir to combine.

 Give some TLC to the chips, too.
-Instead of using store-bought, make tortilla chips at home or opt for baked pita chips.
-Or cucumbers, carrots, snap peas, and jicama sticks make great carb-free options, she says.
-To preserve leftover guacamole and keep it from browning, stick plastic wrap directly onto the dip instead of over the entire bowl—though Jinich doubts they'll be much leftover.
+Instead of using store-bought, you can easily make tortilla chips at home or opt for baked pita chips.
+Cucumbers, carrots, snap peas, and jicama sticks are delicious veggie options for dipping.